ad-si/adriansieber-com/_drafts/2018-03-20_cli-ukulele-fingering-chart-in-haskell.md

       _ -> 0
 ```

+One complete fretting of a chord is defined as:

+```haskell
+type Fretting = [[Pick]]
+```

 Several fingers can pick one string and that for each string.
 The strings are listed
 from `I07`/`G4` (placed at the top of the fretboard)
-to `I09`/`A4` (placed at the bottom)
+to `I09`/`A4` (placed at the bottom).
-as that's what your fretboard looks like when you look at the ukulele
+That's what your fretboard looks like when you look at the ukulele
 as depicted in the chord boxes from above.

-```haskell
-type Fretting = [[Pick]]
-```

-Finally we define a played fretted instrument by a list of the relative notes
+Finally we define a played fretted instrument by a list of relative notes
-of all strings, it's base note (the note of the lowest string)
+for all strings, it's base note (the note of the lowest string)
 and the current fingering / fretting pattern.

 ```haskell